James Dickey (Texas politician)

 James Roy Dickey (born November 23, 1966) is an American executive from Austin, Texas and the former chairman of the Republican Party of Texas.
-He was elected by the 64-member Republican State Executive Committee meeting in Austin on June 3, 2017 and re-elected at the state convention on June 15, 2018.
+He was elected by the 64-member Republican State Executive Committee meeting in Austin on June 3, 2017, and re-elected at the state convention on June 15, 2018.
 In his third campaign he was defeated by Allen West on July 20, 2020.

 Early life and education

 Dickey moved to Texas with his family when he was in elementary school and attended Polytechnic High School in Fort Worth where he graduated valedictorian of his class.
-Dickey then attended Stanford University, where he received bachelor's degrees in Political Science and English and later Baylor University, where he received an Master of Business Administration.
+Dickey then attended Stanford University, where he received bachelor's degrees in Political Science and English and later Baylor University, where he received a Master of Business Administration.

 Dickey is CEO of JD Key, LLC, a business and political consulting firm, and a shareholder and board member of iManaging General Agency Holdings, LLC, the holding company of the insurance firm, iMGA, LLC.
 He has previously worked in the insurance industry for Kemper Insurance, Great American Insurance, and Republic Group.